heartingNinja/Sparks-Collosion-Point/README.md

 # CollisionSparks

 This Unity script, `CollisionSparks`, is designed to trigger a visual sparks effect at the point of impact during collisions.
-The effect activates when the rigid body is moving over a threshold in mph and a layer is hit.
+The effect activates when the rigidbody is moving over a threshold in mph and a layer is hit.
 Then it automatically deactivates when the collision ends.

 ## Setup Instructions